ingram1107/zettel-notes/lit/@Meyer2005.md

 - [x] Item 32: Make sure public inheritance models "is-a"
 - [x] Item 36: Never redefine an inherited non-virtual function

-# Prevent exceptions from leaving destructors
+# Item 8: Prevent exceptions from leaving destructors

 Within a [C++ Container](../202202241719.md), if two items inside it encountered exception inside their destructors, it will result in undefined behaviour.